This tutorial assumes that you are competent in setting up a warp for and weaving simple warp floats – instructions and tutorials on this are here.

 The “S” shaped design is from the border of a yurt band which I wove onto a cell phone pouch recently.

 To photograph the instructions for this tutorial, I wove the border design using 12wpi cotton.
 It produces a very thick and not particularly attractive band but it shows up well in the instructional photos.

 Using a third color for the border is optional.
 In the cell phone pouch above, I didn’t.

 You need to set up a warp that looks like this.
 There are four ends in each of the tan borders.
-You can count fouteen black warps and fourteen whites.
+I used fourteen black warps and fourteen whites although you can’t see them all in this picture.
 As the warps are always floated in pairs, it is best to think of the set-up as being seven pairs of black warps and seven pairs of white.
 The warps in shed 2 will be controlled by a shed stick and those in shed 1 will go into heddles.
-The black warps in shed 1 will form the background for the white motif. (oops! just noticed that my cross is imperfect in the picture...one white fell off the upper cross stick!)
+The black warps in shed 1 will form the background for the white motif.

 Make a few weft passes through sheds 1 and 2 weaving horizontal stripes to get started.
 I am passing my weft from left to right through shed 2 and I suggest you do the same to be in sync with these instructions.
 I am using the white warps in shed 2 to form the motif and the black warps in shed 1 to form the background.
 I will start floating warps after having woven a stripe in my chosen motif color, white.
 Open the white shed, beat and pass the weft.

 There are two basic sequences involved:

 - Floating white warps over a black stripe to form the motif;

 - Floating black warps over a white stripe to form the background.